 You may have difficulty breathing with wheezing and coughing.
-Let your doctor or nurse know straight away if this happens.
+Let your healthcare team know straight away if this happens.

 Tiredness and weakness (fatigue) can happen during and after treatment.
 Doing gentle exercises each day can keep your energy up.
 Don't push yourself, rest when you start to feel tired and ask others for help.

 Tell your doctor or nurse if you have diarrhoea.
 Your doctor might give you anti diarrhoea medicine to take home with you after treatment.
 Eat less fibre, avoid raw fruits, fruit juice, cereals and vegetables, and drink plenty of liquid to replace the fluid lost.

 Call your advice line straight away if you have 4 loose watery poos (stools) in 24 hours, diarrhoea at night, or it carries on for more than 3 days.
 Or if you can’t drink enough to replace the lost fluid.
 Also, call if you have blood or mucus in your poo, your poo looks darker than usual, or if you develop pain in your tummy (abdomen).

 Feeling or being sick is usually well controlled with anti sickness medicines.
 It might help to avoid fatty or fried foods, eat small meals and snacks and take regular sips of water.
 Relaxation techniques might also help.